delk73/synesthetic-schemas/README.md

 This repo provides canonical JSON Schemas, deterministic code generation for Python/TypeScript, and a reproducible development environment via Nix that matches CI.

 ---

+## 🌐 Vision

+Synesthetic is more than a collection of schemas — it is the **core substrate** for a multimodal, schema-first *perception-layer OS*.

+- **Schemas as foundation:** Every visual, audio, haptic, and control element is defined here as a canonical JSON Schema, making this repo the single source of truth (SSOT).
+- **Cross-modal alignment:** These schemas enable deterministic interaction across modalities — shaders, tones, haptics — and unify them under one audit-able structure.
+- **Topological grounding:** The design builds on field-like, topology-driven models (see [cell-sdf-topology](https://github.com/delk73/cell-sdf-topology)) that echo current embodied AI research and spatiotemporal cellular representations.
+- **Embodied AI alignment:** Recent research emphasizes multimodal reasoning (MLLMs) + physics-consistent world models.
+Synesthetic schemas provide the operational substrate for those concepts: patch lifecycles, cross-modal mappings, and hardware-aware constraints.

+📚 For conceptual docs, see [docs/README.md](docs/README.md).

+---

 ## Install Nix (First Time Only)